What is the Extrusion Process? Types & Advantages Explained

 The extruding process is vital for shaping metals to make beams, tubes, angles, rods, and C channels.
 From forming the pipes under our sinks, picture frames holding precious family photos, and the bleachers we sit on, the extruding process is limitless.

 In aerospace, interior design, medical devices, food, automotive, and more, there’s no industry that doesn’t benefit from the extruding process.
-The versatility in processes, from cold, to hot, to friction, there is always an extrusion process that fits a forming project.
+The versatility in processes, from cold to hot to friction, means that there is always an extrusion process that fits a forming project.

-KEYENCE’s IM Series provides accurate and instant measurement solutions to extrusion manufacturers.
+KEYENCE’s IM-X1000 Series provides accurate and instant measurement solutions to extrusion manufacturers.
 Give us a call at 1-888-539-3623 to discuss your needs or questions.

 Related Downloads